Table of Contents_

 So keep reading my iRobot Roomba 980 review to find out if this $899 robotic vacuum is right for you.

 Price: $899.99 on Amazon

-Summary: This is iRobot’s top of the line robovac that boasts all the latest bells and whistle, including smart connectivity allowing you to access and control the Roomba 980 from your Android or iOS device.
-It does an excellent job cleaning carpet and hardwood, but thanks to it’s hockey puck like shape, it misses 90 degree corners.
+Summary: This is iRobot’s top-of-the-line Robovac that boasts all the latest bells and whistles, including smart connectivity allowing you to access and control the Roomba 980 from your Android or iOS device.
+It does an excellent job cleaning carpet and hardwood, but thanks to its hockey puck-like shape, it misses 90-degree corners.

 What We Liked

 To a large degree, the IRobot Roomba 980 looks like every other Roomba.
 Which is to say it sports their familiar hockey puck shape.
 However, unlike the lesser models (below the 960) the 980 sports a camera that maps out the room, allowing it to develop a log of visual landmarks and thus improve cleaning for next time.
 In short, this means less bumping and more cleaning.
 And when it does hit something, there is a bump panel to help it detect obstacles and steer around or away from them.
 There are a few other sensors on board, including one to detect a ledge (aka cliff detection) and one to detect the presence of carpet, whereupon the iRobot Roomba 980 will increase its suction power (“Dirt Detect™ Series II5 uses optical and acoustic sensors to detect high concentrations of dirt, dust and pet hair, and the robot then provides focused cleaning where it’s most needed”).
 Browsing the internet for an effective floor duster that uses a disposable electrostatic cloth to clean floor dirt, hair, and dust?
 Read our O-cedar O-duster robotic floor cleaner review.